Ensuring a maximum integration of renewables

 Agile power plants

 MAN Energy Solutions is supporting the town’s ambition by providing two gas-fired engines to replace older, less efficient engines at one of the utility’s CHP plants.
-The first engine is already in operation, while the second is expected to be commissioned in early 2022.
+The first engine was installed in 2018; the second was commissioned in 2022.
 Each engine has a capacity of 7.5 MW of electricity and 7.5 MW of heating capacity – more than double the capacity of the previous engines.

-In addition, the new engines are driving an efficiency improvement at the plant, from 39 percent to 47 percent.
-That’s a nearly 20 percent improvement in overall efficiency that helps the utility manage the carbon intensity of energy generation, even as it adds capacity.
-However, CHP plants can have a dramatically larger impact on reducing emissions when utilities and industrial plants switch from coal-fired plants to lower-emission, flexible, dispatchable gas-fired engines in CHP plant configurations, Tütken says.
+In addition, the electrical efficiency of the engines is increased from 39 to 47 percent compared to the previous ones.
+In terms of overall efficiency the plant now reaches above 90 percent that helps the utility manage the carbon intensity of energy generation, even as it adds capacity.
+However, CHP plants can have a dramatically larger impact on reducing emissions when utilities and industrial plants switch from coal-fired plants to lower-emission, dispatchable gas-fired engines in CHP plant configurations, Tütken says.

 Another key benefit of gas engine CHP plants is their agility.
 These plants can rapidly reduce output or shut off completely, as well as quickly ramp back up, thereby allowing the utility to capture peaks in electricity prices, whether caused by fluctuating renewable power supply on the grid or rapid rises in demand.